 The Council is the local planning authority for the purposes of the 1990 Act for the area within which the Land is situated and by which the obligations in this Deed are enforceable.

-(B) The Owner is the proprietor of the freehold interest of the portion of the Land registered at HM Land Registry under title number AGL93472.
+(B) The Owner is the registered proprietor of the freehold interest of the portion of the Land registered at HM Land Registry under freehold title number AGL93472, subject to charges in favour of the Mortgagee but otherwise free from encumbrances and the Owner is interested in the Land for the purposes of Section 106 of the 1990 Act.

-(C) The Mortgagees hold registered charges dated 19 March 2019, 11 November 2021 and 21st March 2022 over the Land.
+(C) The Mortgagees hold registered charges dated 19 March 2019, 11 November 2021 and 21st March 2022 over the Land and has agreed to enter into this Deed to give its consent to the terms of this Deed.

-(D) The Application has been made on behalf of the Owner to the Council and was approved at the Council’s Planning Committee on 09 September 2021.
+(D) The Application has been made on behalf of the Owner to the Council and was approved at the Council’s Strategic Planning Committee on 09 September 2021.

+(E) On 30 August 2022 the Secretary of State for Levelling Up, Housing and Communities called in the Application for his own determination under his powers contained in section 77 of the 1990 Act.

-(E) The Council considers it expedient in the interests of the proper planning of its area and having regard to the development plan and to all other material considerations that provision should be made for regulating or facilitating the Development in the manner set out in this Deed.
+(F) The Parties have agreed to enter into this Deed in order to secure the planning obligations contained therein in the event that Planning Permission is granted by the Secretary of State.
+The Council considers it expedient in the interests of the proper planning of its area and having regard to the development plan and to all other material considerations that provision should be made for regulating or facilitating the Development in the manner set out in this Deed.

-(F) The Parties are satisfied that the planning obligations secured by this Deed are necessary to make the Development acceptable in planning terms, are directly related to the Development and are fairly and reasonably related in scale and kind to the Development.
+(G) The Parties are satisfied that the planning obligations secured by this Deed are necessary to make the Development acceptable in planning terms, are directly related to the Development and are fairly and reasonably related in scale and kind to the Development.

-(G) The Parties have therefore agreed to enter into this Deed to secure the planning obligations with the intention that the same should be binding not only upon the Parties but also upon their successors in title and any persons claiming title through under or in trust for them unless as otherwise specified in this Deed.
+(H) The Parties have therefore agreed to enter into this Deed to secure the planning obligations with the intention that the same should be binding not only upon the Parties but also upon their successors in title and any persons claiming title through under or in trust for them unless as otherwise specified in this Deed conditional upon the grant of the Planning Permission by the Secretary of State.

 NOW THIS DEED WITNESSES as follows:-